Bank PO Reasoning: the high-yield topics and how to master them

 Suppose you are told: five people, P, Q, R, S and T, sit in a row facing north; Q is at an end; there are two people between Q and R; S sits immediately right of R.

 Work it in order.
 First, draw the frame: five positions, left to right.
 Second, place the most definite clue: Q is at an end, so try Q at the far left.
 Third, layer the next constraint: two people between Q and R puts R in the fourth position.
 Fourth, apply the dependent clue: S immediately right of R puts S in the fifth position.
-Fifth, place the remainder: P and T fill the two open middle seats, and any further clue fixes them.
+Fifth, place the remainder: P and T take the two open middle seats, in either order until a further clue fixes which is which.
 If a placement ever contradicts a clue, discard that branch and try the other end for Q.

-The general technique on display is the whole game: start from the most rigid clue, build outward one constraint at a time, and keep alternative branches when a clue is ambiguous.
+That is the whole technique: start from the most rigid clue, build outward one constraint at a time, and keep alternative branches when a clue is ambiguous.
 Never try to solve a puzzle in your head, and never start from a vague clue.

 Syllogisms and inequalities: rule-based and fast